 - Avoid getting too close.
 Again, this is due more to the risk of disease than aggression, although any fox will attack if it feels cornered.

 - Try to identify its reason for visiting.
-Check for signs of damage to the garden or if there are rodent problems you may have missed.
+Check for signs of damage to the garden or if there are rodent problems or other potential food sources you may have missed.
 Once you spot where the fox is hanging out, consider where you saw them, and look for a den or place they’re entering the property.

 - Check local regulations before attempting to trap a fox by yourself, as this is illegal in many areas.